ssd-tutorials/jquery-drag-and-drop/README.md

-# jquery-drag-and-drop
+# Sorting images using Drag and Drop method
-Exercise files for the course Sorting images using Drag and Drop method
+Exercise files for the course **Sorting images using Drag and Drop method**